 While admission decisions are made mainly on the basis of academic performance, applications will be reviewed with consideration of the applicant's background and experiences.
 We also use the information in such statements to report aggregate data to funding agencies and to apply for funding opportunities for eligible students.

 The personal statement is not required, and you may include a simple sentence such as "I have not yet had these kinds of diverse experiences."
 Such a statement does not negatively affect your chances for admission.

 Your CV/resume should include all relevant academic and professional experience such as degrees, research experience, publications, posters, presentations, awards, and skills.

 Report GRE/TOEFL scores to UW institution code 4854.
 There is no department code.
-For the GRE, you may use 5199 ("all other departments"), and for the TOEFL, you may use 99 ("any department not listed"), but it does not matter what you enter as long as the institution code is correct.
+For the optional GRE, you may use 5199 ("all other departments"), and for the TOEFL, you may use 99 ("any department not listed"), but it does not matter what you enter as long as the institution code is correct.